ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_mlp_three_layer/uz_mlp_three_layer.rst

 The output is always a vector with 8 elements, independent of the number of used outputs of the network that are configured by AXI.
 Due to the parallel calculation of the result, the following output mapping applies.
+Note that this is handled by the software driver if the output is read by software.
+For using the output on the external ports in the PL, the mapping has to be taken into account by the user.

 For 8 outputs: